lbormann/darts-pixelit/README.md

 IP to your PIXELIT.
 You can define multiple entries.
 For example: '192.168.3.200' '192.168.3.201'.

+*`-TP / --templates_path`*

+Setup an absolute path where your json-templates are located.
+Make sure the given path doesn't reside inside main-directory (autodarts-caller).

 *`-BRI / --effect_brightness`*

 Brightness for PIXELIT-effects.
 You can choose a value between '1' and '255'.
 By default this is 10.